joshcanhelp/harvest-billable-time/README.md

 So, as a part of [1PPM](https://medium.com/1ppm/the-1ppm-challenge-eaed5df0ef5a#.tcua87tuv), I decided to finish what I started and get this out there.

 As of this writing, this is a WIP.
 I will have installation and usage documentation up by 2/1/2017.

+## Work log

+1/1/2017 - Picked back up getWeek() function and pushed that to getting the data I need.
+Saw that I should refactor getDaily() so getWeek() could parse and store the data the same way.
+Also setup this repo and met with my 1PPM buddyto make it official!

+1/3/2017 - Refactoring getDaily() to create a prepareEntry() function to store time entries consistently.
+Also adding in the time entry id to check if it exists or not.